KunZhou9646/emotional-voice-conversion-with-CycleGAN-and-CWT-for-Spectrum-and-F0/README.md

 If you are using our codes, please kindly cite our paper:

-Kun  Zhou,  Berrak  Sisman,  and  Haizhou  Li,“Transformingspectrum and prosody for emotional voice conversion with non-parallel training data,”arXiv preprint arXiv:2002.00198, 2020.
+Kun  Zhou,  Berrak  Sisman,  and  Haizhou  Li,“Transforming spectrum and prosody for emotional voice conversion with non-parallel training data,” arXiv preprint arXiv:2002.00198, 2020.

 # Dependencies